 Absolutely.
 I love the added flavor and texture the pecans add to these brownies, but if you don’t like nuts, or if you’re concerned about nut allergies, simply omit them.
 It won’t ruin the recipe.

-Yes!
-Brownies should be eaten within two days.
+These brownies should be eaten within 2 days.
 They’re best kept stored in an airtight container at room temperature.
 To extend the life of your brownies, you can freeze them.
 After cutting them, wrap each square individually in plastic wrap, then transfer to an airtight container or resealable freezer-safe plastic bag for up to 2 months.
 When ready to thaw, allow them to come to room temperature before unwrapping to prevent them from drying out.

 Caramel Pecan Brownies